Lime tree in culture: Literary references

 Ralph Vaughan Williams wrote the song "Linden Lea" in the 1900s.

 In the coat of arms

 The coat of arms of Mariehamn features lime tree leaves, referring to the local tree plant.

 In popular culture

-O-Zone's song Dragostea din Tei (love from the linden) is titled after the tree.
+O-Zone's 2003 song "Dragostea din tei" (Love from the Linden) is titled after the tree.

-Trevor Hall’s song: The Lime Tree was named for the tree and is based on Ovid's narration of Baucis and Philemon and the poem Under der linden by Walter von der Vogelweide.
+Trevor Hall's 2009 song "The Lime Tree" was named for the tree and is based on Ovid's narration of Baucis and Philemon and the poem "Under der linden" by Walther von der Vogelweide.

 In surnames

 In Sweden, where the lime tree is named "Lind", the 100 most common surnames in 2015 included at 17 Lindberg (Lime-hill), at 21 Lindström (Lime-stream), at 22 Lindqvist (Lime-twig), at 23 Lindgren (Lime-branch), and at 99 Lindholm (Lime-island).